 Organize the night before.
 Your interview clothing, portfolio, and copies of your resume should all be ready.
 Get a good night's rest and re-read your resume before the interview.

 Give yourself plenty of time to get here and plan to arrive ten to fifteen minutes early to avoid traffic or other slowdowns.
 Write down the exact meeting place and time and ask about parking availability before you go.

 Know the interviewer's full name (including correct pronunciation) and his or her title.
 Wear business attire in neutral colors and be conservative with your fragrance, cosmetics and jewelry.
 Bring several copies of your resume, a list of references and a notepad to jot down your thoughts.

 Don't rely on your application or resume to do the selling for you--we want you to be convincing.
 Come prepared to ask us questions.
 This is your opportunity to find out more about UnitedHealth Group, our lines of business, our mission and the health services industry.

 Smile and shake hands firmly, and project your energy and enthusiasm throughout the interview.
 Listen carefully, keep your responses succinct and look the hiring manager in the eye while speaking.
 Early in the meeting, ask the interviewer to describe the job and duties, so you can focus your responses on your background, skills and accomplishments that relate to the position.

 Don't make negative remarks about present or former employers.
-Don't inquire about salary, vacations, benefits or bonuses in the initial interview.
+Don't inquire about salary, holidays, benefits or bonuses in the initial interview.
 If the interviewer asks what salary you want, give a range based on your research of the job market, but indicate you're more interested in the opportunity for continued learning and professional development.